aaronicsubstances/code-augmentor/README.md

 ## Description

 The *CodeAugmentor* tool generates code for a programmer in such a way that it appears to the rest of the build process that the programmer typed it himself.
-This enables tactics in a programmer's toolbox that can be leveraged to maintain fragile or aging code architecture and still deliver expected quality guarantees to stakeholders.
+This enables tactics in a programmer's toolbox that can be leveraged to maintain an emergent, fragile or aging software architecture and still deliver expected quality guarantees to stakeholders.

+To accomplish this, **data-driven programming** mindset is neccesary.
+From Eric Raymond's [The Art of Unix Programming](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch09s01.html) book, this alternative definition of the term "data-driven programming" is intended:

+> When doing data-driven programming, one clearly distinguishes code from the data structures on which it acts, and designs both so that one can make changes to the logic of the program by editing not the code but the data structure.

+The tool heavily relies on JSON as the standard data exchange format of choice.

-Technically, the tool has two parts: one part which resembles a preprocessor (such as the C/C++ preprocessor), and another part which resembles a linter (such as ESLint).
+Operationally, the tool has two aspects: one part which resembles a preprocessor (such as the C/C++ preprocessor), and another part which resembles a linter (such as ESLint).
 However there are important differences:

    * Like a preprocessor, one part of *CodeAugmentor* is concerned with code generation.
-Unlike a preprocessor, this part always has to be triggered manually by the programmer through batch scripts, outside of the automated build process.
+This part however, always has to be triggered manually by the programmer through batch scripts, outside of the automated build process.
-   * *CodeAugmentor* enables the programmer to employ a full blown scripting language of the programmer's choice to generate code.
-Hence there is no need to learn any dedicated preprocessor language; besides, scripting languages have more power.
+   * *CodeAugmentor* enables the programmer to employ JSON and any full blown scripting language of the programmer's choice to generate code.
+Hence there is no need to learn any dedicated preprocessor language.
    * *CodeAugmentor* modifies source files in place, unlike the C/C++ preprocessor which generates source files to be used in subsequent compilation steps "under the hood".
+This ensures error reporting and debugging work as usual, given that the source code handed over to compiler/transpiler/runtime is the same one that the programmer knows.
-   * Like a linter, the other part of *CodeAugmentor* is concerened with running checks on code without modifying it.
-This enables straightforward integration of this part with build tools, as hooking a custom step into most build tools is far easier if the step doesn't modify anything.
+   * Like a linter, the other part of *CodeAugmentor* runs checks on code without modifying it.
+This enables straightforward integration of this part with build tools, as hooking a custom step into most build tools is far easier if the step doesn't modify any source code.
-   * If ESLlint complains, it generally requires programmer to manually fix the code to appease it. *CodeAugmentor* however, specifies the automated step to execute if it complains, in order to appease it.

 The workflow of the programmer using this tool may be exemplified in the following manner:
-   * Code to be generated into source files is written into single-line comments using another (or possibly the same) language.
+   1. Code to be generated into source files is written into single-line comments  as JSON.
-   * Programmer writes code generator scripts in a related directory, and hooks it up to *CodeAugmentor*.
+   2. Programmer writes code generator scripts in a related directory, and hooks it up to *CodeAugmentor*.
-   * *CodeAugmentor* is integrated into build process (e.g after compilation, before transpilation) to check whether source files need to be regenerated.
+   3. *CodeAugmentor* is integrated into build process (during compilation, during transpilation, or at runtime initialization) to check whether source files need to be regenerated.
-   * During build, *CodeAugmentor* may report that certain source files need regeneration, and cause build to fail.
+   4. During build, *CodeAugmentor* may report that certain source files need regeneration, and cause build to fail.
 It would have generated the newer source files into a temporary location.
-   * Programmer manually runs *CodeAugmentor* to overwrite the source files with the generated ones by copying them over from temporary location. *Overwriting out-of-date source files with newer ones from temporary location is the programmer's responsibility*, but batch scripts make it easier and even provide ability to list changed files (like git status), and view diffs of source files about to be changed (like git diff).
+   5. Programmer manually runs *CodeAugmentor* to overwrite the source files with the generated ones by copying them over from temporary location. *Overwriting out-of-date source files with newer ones from temporary location is the programmer's responsibility*, but batch scripts make it easier and even provide ability to list changed files (like git status), and view diffs of source files about to be changed (like git diff).
-   * Build process is triggered again, and this time *CodeAugmentor* doesn't complain, confirming that source files are now in sync with code generated by programmer's scripts.
+   6. Build process is triggered again, and this time *CodeAugmentor* doesn't complain, confirming that source files are now in sync with code generated by programmer's scripts.

 ## Background

-The motivation for this tool is to support fragile or aging code architectures and maintain expected levels of code quality.
+The motivation for this tool is to support emergent, fragile or aging software architectures and maintain expected levels of code quality.

 First, some observations: